 Mission, Beliefs & Approach

-Who We AreOur group is made up of business and professional individuals with a deeply rooted love for Cuba and the Cuban people.
 We aim to put our collective experience in leadership skills, problem solving, and wealth creation at the service of the Cuban people.
-We aim to facilitate change, help empower individuals and promote civil society development.
+By helping to remove both external and internal obstacles, we seek to facilitate change, empower individuals and promote civil society development in Cuba.